Is Site Audit a Replacement for Semrush or Ahrefs?

 - Trend analysis over 6-12 months

-Scan: One-time snapshot audit (not continuous monitoring)
+Site Audit: One-time snapshot audit (not continuous monitoring)

 If you need ongoing monitoring: Use Semrush or Ahrefs

-The Complementary Approach: Scan + Semrush/Ahrefs
+The Complementary Approach: Site Audit + Semrush/Ahrefs

 Many customers use both:

-Quarterly Technical Deep Dive (Scan)
+Quarterly Technical Deep Dive (Site Audit)

-- Run Scan audit every quarter ($25 or $50 per audit = $100-200/year)
+- Run Site Audit every quarter ($50 per audit = $200/year)

 - Catch technical regressions (schema issues, broken links, accessibility problems)